gomathishankar28/ms3_meercq/README.md

 *   **Footer**  -   Allows user to access contact info and Social links.

 ## **Features to be implemented in future**
+    *   search based on multiple criteria (company name, username) for quick retreival of known contacts.

  ## **Technologies Used**